OpenBB-finance/OpenBB/website/content/excel/help.md

 <details>
 <summary>Editing a workbook in the browser and then on desktop app duplicates the 'OpenBB' tab in the ribbon</summary>

-This is a known Microsoft Excel issue.
+This is a known Excel issue.
 Currently, there is no definitive fix for the problem, but there are workarounds you can apply to fix the file depending on your operating system:

 * **Windows**: File > Info > Inspect Workbook > Check ‘Task Pane Add-ins’ > Click ‘OK’.
 This will scan your workbook and remove the stale add-in reference created by Excel in the browser
 * **Mac**: rename your file from .xlsx to .zip > unzip it using WinZip for Mac (don’t use the default unzip tool, otherwise it won’t work) > look for webextensions folder and delete webextension1.xml > rename the file back to .xlsx